 Best Overall: Oakley Kitchen Sink Accessory

 As a newer version of Oakley’s popular, “Kitchen Sink” backpack, the Accessory is perfect for travelers who don’t pack light, but don’t want to check a bag.
 The “Accessory” measures 8 x 14 x 20 inches and has extra features such as hooks for attaching keys or water bottles, as well as plenty of pockets and pouches to store separate items.
 The Oakley looks stylish, yet is functional enough to carry most necessary gear (think laptops, speakers, tablets, snacks and chargers) for a short getaway while still fitting easily in the overhead bin.
-Amazon buyers felt that the bag was large enough for their needs, but not overwhelmingly so (as the title might imply).

 Best TSA-Friendly: Timbuk2 Uptown Laptop Backpack

 If you’re the type of traveler who is registered in Global Entry and knows the ins and outs of the TSA screening process like the back of your hand, then the Timbuk2 Uptown Laptop TSA-Friendly Backpack is for you.
-The design allows you to keep your laptop inside when going through security, so you can be on your way that much faster.
+The design aligns with the TSA carry-on policies and allows you to keep your laptop inside when going through security, so you can be on your way that much faster.
 The bag has a separate laptop compartment that fits up to a 17-inch MacBook Pro, as well as an iPad.
 Timbuk2 measures 19.7 x 8.7 x 11.4 inches and is stylish (choose from several color options) and versatile – take it to a meeting or out to lunch with friends.
 The shoulder straps and design make it comfortable and at just over two pounds, it’s lightweight.
 The Timbuk2 is great for short trips, but if you’re traveling for more than a few days you’ll need something larger.

 Take a peek at some of the other best TSA-approved containers you can buy.